Home » Veda Lou Powers, 29: Devoted Mother, Vanishes On Her Way Home

-Police believe that Veda may have been kidnapped.
-She was listed as an endangered missing adult.
+Police believe that Veda may have been kidnapped and she was listed as an endangered missing adult.
 Her case went cold and seven years after she vanished, Veda was considered legally dead.
 Her mother took on the responsibility of raising her children.

-Veda was 29-years-old at the time of her disappearance and stood at 5’4″ tall, 110 pounds.
-She has black hair and brown eyes.
-No other information regarding identifiable markings or scarring has been made available.
+At the time of her disappearance, Veda Lou Powers stood 5 feet 4 inches tall and weighed 110 pounds.
+She had black/dark brown hair and brown eyes.
+No other information regarding identifiable markings or scarring has been made available to the public.